Wildlife tour in Romania

 The day will end at a local pension in a mountain village.

-On the fourth day a trip with not a difficult hike is planned to a valley rich in wildlife.
+On the fourth day of your wildlife tour of Romania a trip with not a difficult hike is planned to a valley rich in wildlife.
 During the hike a bird watching session would enrich the whole experience.

 This forest is a very valuable habitat for many bird species.
 There are 130 bird species represented in Fagaras, including 13 species of raptor, 5 owls, 6 woodpeckers, 2 storks and 3 shrikes.
 The virgin forest from this valley is home to Eagle Owl, Pygmy Owl, Black Woodpecker, White-backed Woodpecker, Grey-headed Woodpecker, Flycatchers, Woodlark.
 Raptors like Golden Eagle, Black Kite or Honey Buzzard are gliding in the air and plunging for the prey.